hanscappelle/filmtag-android-app/README.md

 * dropped picture storage feature
 * (fixed) tags no longer working
 * bump min API level to 23
+* allow for limiting length of notes preview on frame overview (from settings)

 ### 1.2